sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/AI-prompt/sanskrit-rejoiner.md

 ### **Part 1: Definitions and Core Principles**
 #### **1. Word or Stem Boundary**

-A word or stem boundary is the point where two words or stems are next to each other (possibly but not always involving sandhi), separated by a space or hyphen.
+A word or stem boundary is the point where two words or stems are next to each other, separated by a space or a hyphen. **For the purpose of sandhi evaluation, spaces and hyphens are functionally identical.** Both signal a boundary that you must analyze, and both must be removed when recreating a non-separable sandhi.

 #### Core task
-Your core task is to **Recreate Sandhi** in every word or stem boundary, which should have been non-separable (as defined below).
-If the source text has an unnatural separation (e.g., `अथ स्थापकः अनिरुद्धः`), you must recreate the correct sandhi (`अथ स्थापको ऽनिरुद्धो`).
+Your core task is to **recreate Sandhi** across every word or stem boundary.
+If the source text has an unnatural separation (e.g., `अथ स्थापकः अनिरुद्धः` or `ज्ञान-उदयः`), you must recreate the correct sandhi (`अथ स्थापको ऽनिरुद्धो`, `ज्ञानोदयः`), retaining the space or hyphen where possible.

 Do not do this if punctuation (`।` or `,`) or semantics justifies a pause between phrases.
 Never remove a pre-existing avagraha (`ऽ`).
 Where there non-sandhi is used to indicate pauses while reading the text, insert appropriate punctuation like , or long hyphen.

+If no sandhi is being recreated at a word or stem boundary, do not remove any intervening space or hyphen.

 #### **4. Boundary Types and Examples**